aidengindin/gpm-to-spotfy/README.md

 # gpm-to-spotfy
 This is a tool for exporting your Google Play Music library (albums and playlists) to Spotify.

 To get some disclaimers out of the way: I created this project for personal use only in 2020.
 It may not work in the future (actually, with GPM shutting down, I can guarantee it won't).
-I have no plans to support any platforms other than Linux, so don't ask; if you want that, submit a pull request.
+I've only tested this on Ubuntu 20.04 and have no plans to support anything else, though it probably should work on other Linux distros, MacOS, or Windows with WSL.

 ## Getting started
 You'll need to make sure you have `pip`, `nodejs`, and `jq` installed.
 On Ubuntu: